JanneMattila/www/docs/_posts/2023/10/2023-10-23-azure-budgets-and-cost-alerts.markdown

 for estimating their costs.
 Some teams even use that information to adjust their architecture to optimize their cost structure.
-Pricing calculator is also often used for estimating separately production and then non-production costs.
-That helps in estimating the total running costs of their solution.
+Pricing calculator is also often used for estimating separately production and non-production costs.
+That helps to estimate the total running costs of their solution.

 _Unfortunately_, too often after this initial estimation